 **I know that I will get blasted with mean comments about how I took money from the state, so, I’ll be perfectly clear upfront.
 There is NOTHING, absolutely nothing wrong with taking food stamps or government assistant when you need it.
 At the point I was living on $700/month, I had JUST gotten out of a homeless shelter and I was VERY grateful for the helping hand.
 I have since gotten off all government assistance, even though I still qualify I just prefer not to be on it, but am thankful it was there when I needed it.
 ALL comments that are mean or derogatory are NOT welcome on this encouraging site and will not be published.
 Feel free to disagree, as long as you are not being mean.
 As a general rule, this site never publishes hateful comments.

 Want some practical ways you can learn to save money everyday?
 Check out, 30 Days to a Better Life here…

-Get my new book, How to Becoming Financially Free for super cheap here on Amazon.
+Get my new book, How to Become Financially Free here.